aboutcode-org/vulnerablecode/docs/source/command-line-interface.rst

 ``$ ./manage.py improve <improver-name>``
 ------------------------------------------

 Improve the imported vulnerability data using the given improver name.
+For V2 pipelines, this name is the ``pipeline_id``.

 Other variations: